 - 6. What is meant by control? - 7.
 List the steps in the process of control. - 8.
 Explain briefly why coordination is called essence of management? - 9.
 Planning and control are inseparable.
 Discuss in brief. - 10.
-What should a manager do when there is difference between actual and standard performance. - 11.
-'There is a close and reciprocal relationship between planning and controlling'.
-Comment.
+What should a manager do when there is difference between actual and standard preference.